-In 1792, widow Magdalena Henkel and her son Philipp moved from Norka to Anton where they are recorded on the 1798 census in Household No. An03.
+In 1792, widow Magdalena Henkel and her son Philipp moved from Norka to Anton.
+They are recorded on the 1798 census of Anton in Household No. An03.

 Both the Oranienbaum passenger list and the 1767 census record that Nikolaus Henkel came from the German district of Isenburg.

 There are no known suriving male lines of this Henkel family among the Volga German colonies.

 - 1811 Kukkus Census (Household No. 66).